department-of-veterans-affairs/va.gov-cms/READMES/design-docs/redirects-strategy.md

 ### Work Estimates
 1. CMS: Add destination path to CMS content export. (~3 story points)
-2. PWS: Add build of html pages that have meta-refresh along side the current html page builds for each content export redirect.*.json file.
+2. PWS: Add build of HTML pages that have meta-refresh along side the current HTML page builds for each content export redirect.*.json file.
 These create the client side redirects for use in non-AWS environments. (~3 story points)
-3. PWS Devops : Add processing to vets-website deploy to create an AWS Object with redirect metadata for any html page that contains a meta-refresh tag.
+3. PWS Devops : Add processing to vets-website deploy to create an AWS Object with redirect metadata for any HTML page that contains a meta-refresh tag.
 This would create server side redirects for any AWS environments. (~10 story points)

 ### Alternatives